Saxon Court

 Explore Beyond Saxon Court

-Location
+Location & Maps

 Payment Details

--Debit card, direct debit, or bank transfer
+Mode of Payment: debit card, direct debit, or bank transfer.

 House Policies

-1. You agree not to transfer or sub-let the tenancy to anyone else without our written consent, as in point 7.1(n) of the tenancy agreement.
+You agree not to transfer or sub-let the tenancy to anyone else without our written consent, as in point 7.1(n) of the tenancy agreement.

 You pay a £50 administration fee.
-Note – property can’t refund you until the student replacing you has taken over your room’s contract, signed the tenancy agreement, paid, and moved in.
+Note – Property can’t refund you until the student replacing you has taken over your room’s contract, signed the tenancy agreement, paid, and moved in.
 If you can’t find someone to take over your tenancy, you’ll be responsible for paying the full rent until the end of your tenancy agreement.

 You can arrange a tenancy takeover, provided that your replacement tenant: